Black Minnaloushe

 Black Minnaloushe (foaled 5 February 1998) is an American-bred Thoroughbred racehorse and sire.
 Bred in Kentucky, he was sold as a yearling and sent to Ireland to race for the Irish-based Coolmore Stud organisation.
-After winning both his races as a juvenile, he was initially disappointing in the early part of 2001 but then showed marked improvement to win the Irish 2000 Guineas and the St James's Palace Stakes.
+After winning both his races as a juvenile, he was initially disappointing in early 2001 but showed marked improvement to win the Irish 2000 Guineas and the St James's Palace Stakes.
 He was beaten in his last four races and was retired to stud at the end of the year.
-He has had success as a breeding stallion in the United States, New Zealand and South Africa.
+He has succeeded as a breeding stallion in the United States, New Zealand and South Africa.

 Background

 Black Minnaloushe is a bay horse bred in Kentucky by John R Gaines Thoroughbreds & William Condren.
 He was sired by Storm Cat, a high-class racehorse who won the Young America Stakes and finished second in the Breeders' Cup Juvenile in 1985.
-He went on to become an exceptionally successful breeding stallion, and was the Leading sire in North America in 1999 and 2000.
+He became an exceptionally successful breeding stallion and was the Leading sire in North America in 1999 and 2000.
 The best of his progeny included Aljabr, Bluegrass Cat, Cat Thief, Forestry, Sophisticat, Giant's Causeway, Hold That Tiger, Jalil, Life Is Sweet, One Cool Cat, Storm Flag Flying and Tabasco Cat.
 Black Minnaloushe's dam Coral Dance was a successful racemare who finished second in the Prix Marcel Boussac.
-As a broodmare her other foals included Pennekamp and Nasr El Arab (Oak Tree Invitational Stakes, Carleton F. Burke Handicap, Strub Stakes, San Juan Capistrano Handicap).
+As a broodmare, her other foals included Pennekamp and Nasr El Arab (Oak Tree Invitational Stakes, Carleton F. Burke Handicap, Strub Stakes, San Juan Capistrano Handicap).

 As a foal, Black Minnaloushe was sent to the Keeneland Sales in November 1998 and was bought for $750,000 by the bloodstock agent Dermot "Demi" O'Byrne, acting on behalf of the Coolmore Stud organisation.
-The colt was sent to Europe where he was trained by Aidan O'Brien at Ballydoyle.
-Like many Coolmore horses, the details of Black Minnaloushe's ownership changed from race to race: he was listed a being owned by Susan Magnier in some races, whilst on other occasions he was described as the property of a partnership between Magnier and Michael Tabor.
+The colt was sent to Europe, where Aidan O'Brien trained him at Ballydoyle.
+Like many Coolmore horses, the details of Black Minnaloushe's ownership changed from race to race: he was listed as being owned by Susan Magnier in some races, whilst on other occasions, he was described as the property of a partnership between Magnier and Michael Tabor.
 He was ridden in six of eleven races by Mick Kinane.

 The colt's name derives from W B Yeats' poem "The Cat and the Moon" from The Wild Swans at Coole.

 Racing career

 2000: two-year-old season

 Black Minnaloushe began his racing career in a six furlong maiden race at Cork Racecourse on 7 August 2000.
-Starting the 4/6 favourite against five opponents, he took the lead just inside the final furlong and drew away in the closing stages to win by four lengths from the Dermot Weld-trained La Stellina.
-In September the colt was moved up in class and started favourite for the Listed Blenheim Stakes at the Curragh.
-He tracked the leaders before taking the lead a furlong and a half out and held off the late challenge of the British-trained Imperial Dancer to win by three quarters of a length.
+Starting the 4/6 favourite against five opponents, he took the lead inside the final furlong and drew away in the closing stages to win by four lengths from the Dermot Weld-trained La Stellina.
+In September, the colt was moved up in class and became a favourite for the Listed Blenheim Stakes at the Curragh.
+He tracked the leaders before taking the lead a furlong and a half out and held off the late challenge of the British-trained Imperial Dancer to win by three-quarters of a length.